stIncMale/stincmale.github.io/_posts/2019-05-06-make-app-behavior-consistent.markdown

 ### [](#line-separator){:.section-link}Line separator {#line-separator}
 Any string/text is simply a sequence of [abstract characters]({% post_url 2013-01-01-charset-vs-encoding %}#acr).
-A line is a concept that is no intrinsic to a string/text and is rather added on top of it as a basic way to markup a text for the purpose of separating different pieces from each other to facilitate human perception.
+A line is a concept that is not intrinsic to a string/text and is rather added on top of it as a basic way to markup the text for the purpose of separating different pieces from each other to facilitate human perception.
 On paper or on a screen we display different lines by spatially separating them.
 In a logical system, the information about where a line ends is represented by specially designated control, a.k.a. non-printing/nongraphic, characters or sequences of them, called line separators, injected in the text.

-The Java SE API provides two ways of accessing the default line separator: either directly via the standard `line.separator` [Java system property](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/lang/System.html#getProperty(java.lang.String)) or by using the method [`System.lineSeparator()`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/lang/System.html#lineSeparator()).
+The Java SE API provides two ways of accessing the default line separator: either directly via the standard `line.separator` [Java system property](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/lang/System.html#getProperty(java.lang.String)) or by using the method [`java.lang.System.lineSeparator()`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/lang/System.html#lineSeparator()).
 Note that the method [`System.getProperties()`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/lang/System.html#getProperties()) states
 > "**Changing a standard system property may have unpredictable results unless otherwise specified.**